ncbi-nlp/ezTag/README.md

 - Our string match algorithm, using a user-provided lexicon

 - Customized tagging models ([TaggerOne](https://www.ncbi.nlm.nih.gov/bionlp/Tools/taggerone)) trained on a set of annotated documents (i.e. a collection).

+This repository contains the source code of the ezTag web interface (concept tagging tools excluded).